-Fear of the dental drill: Case study Caitlin
+Fear of the drill

 Nobody likes going to the dentist.
 But for some people, the problems run deeper and form a phobia.
 The causes of dental phobia can be many and varied.
 This case study is of a patient whose dental phobia stemmed from fear of a specific (and essential) piece of dental equipment: the drill.